2021 Knights Valley Sauvignon Blanc

-The 2018 Russian River Valley Pinot Noir is a blend of clones 37, also known as the Mt.
-Eden clone and 828, a newer Dijon clone that is not commonly planted in the Russian River Valley.
+The 2019 Russian River Valley Pinot Noir is a blend of clones 37, also known as the Mt.
+Eden clone, 667, a dark, rich and concentrated clone and 828, a newer aromatic Dijon clone that is not commonly planted in the Russian River Valley.
 The vineyard sits on the slightly warmer eastern bench or plains of the Russian River appellation nestled between the Laguna Ridge and Santa Rosa Plains.
-This area is known for its Goldridge and Altamont soils which make Pinot Noirs and Zinfandels with complex spicy flavors that are seldom matched in intensity and complexity when grown anywhere else.
+This area is known for its Goldridge and Altamont soils which make Pinot Noirs and Zinfandels with complex spicy flavors that are seldom matched elsewhere in intensity and complexity.
 20-30% whole cluster fruit is put at the bottom of each fermenter and the balance of the fruit is destemmed on top of the whole cluster fruit and the fermentation occurs with native yeasts.
 Minimal new oak is used so the fruit takes and maintains center stag.
 When these clones are ultimately blended together the result is a richly-textured, fleshy Pinot Noir, with bright acidity, pure and vibrant berry aromas and notes of spice and earth.

 2018 Bennett Valley Syrah